Random-Coders/Maze-Runner-2.0/README.md

 # Maze-Runner-2.0
-Maze game that is controlled by your fist movement in your camera
+Maze game that is controlled by your fist movement in your camera.